 Perhaps I am being subjective here, and on other ships, at other companies, the life on board is better.
 I write to you sharing my experience on container ships, deck department.
 But one thing is certain: nobody will give you back the time spent at sea.

 If you enjoyed this article, check out also my FB page Fb GarciaCalavera.ro , where you can click on the Like button to subscribe.

-Check out other expat lifestyle articles: Professional conversion for Seafarers – What can you work ashore?, UK Immigration – how much does it costs to relocate to England? ,First 30 days in Hull UK as Expat , France one year impressions , How to get PACS in France , Expat beginner’s guide to moving to France , First 48 days as expat in France , After six years at sea
+Check out other expat lifestyle articles: How to get your UK Provisional Learner License, Professional conversion for Seafarers – What can you work ashore?, UK NINO – How to get it and how long does it take? , UK Immigration – how much does it costs to relocate to England? ,First 30 days in Hull UK as Expat , France one year impressions , How to get PACS in France , Expat beginner’s guide to moving to France , First 48 days as expat in France , After six years at sea